 Why?
 Cycling works as a warm-up and gets your heart pumping before jumping in to catch some waves.
 How to cycle to the beach with a surfboard?
 Tuck the board under your shoulder or get some bicycle surfboard racks.
 However, It is not a good idea to travel long distances with the board tucked under your shoulder since it may twist your back and hurt your disks in the long term.

 If the surf breaks stretch out miles away – Bicycle comes handy if you could get surfboard racks fitted to your bike.
-Simply cruise down the beach, lock the bike and hop in!
+Cruise down the beach, lock the bike and hop in!

 Scooter is a popular way to transport the surfboard in areas where the weather for surfing is good all year round.

 Densely populated areas like Indonesia, using a scooter is the best way to get scoot around the island and get to the breaks since the roads are narrow and traffic is hectic.
-It would take ages when using a car, bicycle or go on foot if you would like to explore the various popular breaks nearby.
-Transporting a surfboard with a scooter is like a bicycle since scooters have racks similarly designed like the ones for bicycles.
-Though it is easy and convenient to use a scooter, one must be sure of their skills when operating a scooter with a 6 feet tall surfboard by the side of the scooter.
+It would take ages when using a car, bicycle, or go on foot if you would like to explore the various popular breaks nearby — transporting a surfboard with a scooter is like with a bicycle since the scooter racks have a similar design.
+Though it is easy and convenient to use a scooter, one must be sure of their skills when operating a motorcycle with a 6 feet tall surfboard by the side of the scooter.

 Things to consider when riding a scooter with surf racks and a surfboard: